zulip/zulip/docs/production/management-commands.md

-Since Zulip supports hosting multiple organizations on a single server, many management commands require you specify which organization ("realm") you'd like to modify.
-Many management commands require the Zulip realm/organization to interact with as an argument, which you can specify via numeric or string ID.
+Since Zulip supports hosting multiple organizations on a single server, many management commands require you specify which organization ("realm") you'd like to modify, either via numerical or string ID (usually the subdomain).

 You can see all the organizations on your Zulip server using `./manage.py list_realms`.